rhbritton/workoutApp/README.md

-# workoutApp
+# Workout App
-Creates a workout plan based on what your goals are
+Builds a workout plan for you based on what your goals are.